 Early decision: September 2, 2014.
 To learn more about the Early Decision program, visit PharmCAS.
 The admissions requirements and application process are the same as with regular decision.
 Applicaiton materials must be received (not postmarked) by this deadline.

-Regular decision: December 1, 2014.
+Regular decision: February 2, 2015.
 Application materials must be received (not postmarked) by the respective deadline.
 The deadline has been extended due to changes in the application process at the national level.

 USF COP will review transfer requests from pharmacy students from other ACPE-accredited pharmacy schools on a case-by-case basis.
 It is possible that spots will be available for the fall 2014 PY2 year.
 Transfer students must be in good academic standing, have legitimate reasons for seeking a transfer, and must come from a program in which the curriculum structure makes sense for placement into the USF COP curriculum.
 Individuals dismissed from a college of pharmacy for insufficient academic performance or unprofessional behavior will not be considered for admission.